geekleteam/En_Plan_Quin_Pal_team_Hackathon_1/README.md

 The videos can be found on the [Issue#1](https://github.com/geekleteam/Phase_1-Team_3/issues/1)

 # Dockerized version:
-The full dockerization does not work yet.
 Installing and running the back and front is quite easy.
 And, if you comment out the front and backend services in the docker-compose file, you can use it ro run a postgress container so you don't need to install postgres.
 If you do so, you'll need to set the port in docker-compose db service to :
 ```
     ports: